onur1/couchilla/README.md

 ## Requiring other modules

-Everything should be inside the exported default function, including your `require` calls. `couchilla` can require nodeJS modules as well.
+All code should be inside the exported default function, including your `require()` calls. `couchilla` can require node modules.